 If you’ve found yourself in credit card debt after the Christmas and New Year holiday, or you have depleted your savings it might be the right time to use that tax refund to get back on track.

 With the average credit card interest rate at a little over 15% carrying a credit card balance and making minimum payments will cost you a lot of money over the course of the next year.
 Not to mention it creates a whole bunch of stress.
 Use your tax refund to pay off high-interest credit cards.
+(Sign-up for a free credit monitoring service like Credit Karma to help you monitor your score and activity.)

 Did you drain your savings account?
 Not having an emergency fund is one way to continue to accumulate credit card debt.
 No emergency fund – stay in debt.
 Use your tax refund to re-establish an emergency fund so you won’t have to worry about that next unexpected expense.